Reduced-order modeling for Ablowitz-Ladik equation: Introduction

-In this paper, we develop ROMs for the conservative and damped ALEs while preserving its physical properties like conservation/dissipation of the Hamiltonian and the momentum which is a quadratic invariant.
-We construct energy preserving ROMs for conservative ALE with state-dependent Poisson matrix following the approach in \cite{Gong17,Miyatake19} where the authors construct an energy preserving ROM for the KdV equation in non-canonical Hamiltonian form with constant skew-symmetric matrix and by the AVF or mid-point method.
+Large number of reduced-order modes are required to conserve the invariants of the PDEs like the NLS, which contains cubic nonlinear terms.
+In the presence of nonlinearity, the online computational cost of the POD scales with the dimension of the full-order model.
+For a polynomial nonlinearity, the higher the degree of polynomial the more rapidly the cost of the tensorial POD increases, the cost scales with the reduced dimension to the power of the degree of the polynomial nonlinearity, which means that the online computational cost increases rapidly for the polynomial nonlinearity of degree three or higher.
+For models depending only on quadratic nonlinearities, the tensorial POD, in general, has much lower computational cost than the POD \cite{Stefanescu14}.
+Therefore we consider the time transformed ALE equation, which contains quadratic and linear terms.
+We develop ROMs for the conservative and damped ALEs while preserving its physical properties like conservation/dissipation of the Hamiltonian and the momentum which is a quadratic invariant.
+Following the approach in \cite{Gong17,Miyatake19} where the authors construct an energy preserving ROM for the KdV equation in non-canonical Hamiltonian form with constant skew-symmetric matrix, we construct ROMs that preserves the energy of the conservative ALE containing a state-dependent Poisson matrix.
 Following the same approach with an additional linear damping term, a ROM is constructed that preserves the dissipation of the energy and the momentum of the dissipative ALE.
-An important feature of the ROMs is the offline-online decomposition.
-The computation of the FOM and the construction of the POD basis are performed in the offline stage, whereas the reduced system is solved by projecting the problem onto the low-dimensional reduced space in the online stage.
-The nonlinear term in the Poisson matrix is approximated with the hyper-reduction technique, i.e., discrete empirical interpolation method (DEIM) \cite{chaturantabut10nmr,gugercin16a}, so that offline and online stages are separated.
+An important paradigm of MOR is the offline-online decomposition.
+The FOM and the POD basis are computed in the offline stage.
+In the online stage, the reduced system is solved.
+In order to separate the offline and online stage, the nonlinear term in the Poisson matrix is approximated with a hyper-reduction technique, i.e., discrete empirical interpolation method (DEIM) \cite{chaturantabut10nmr,gugercin16a}.
 For dynamical systems such as the ALEs with wave-type solutions, a relatively large number of POD modes are needed to represent the physical behavior of the system in reduced-order form.
 Therefore, the reduced-order system should be solved efficiently.
-Here, the quadratic reduced system is solved utilizing tensor techniques \cite{Benner21,Benner18,Karasozen21sw} by the use of MULTIPROD \cite{leva08mmm} in order to speed up online computations.
+Here, the quadratic reduced system is solved utilizing tensor techniques \cite{Karasozen21sw,Benner21,Benner18} by the use of MULTIPROD \cite{leva08mmm} in order to speed up online computations.

-Construction of the efficient structure-preserving ROM for non-canonical Hamiltonian systems with a state-dependent Poisson matrix, such as the conservative and dissipative ALEs, is challenging.
-The main contributions of the paper can be summarized below:
+Preservation of the energy conservation and dissipation by the ROMs for ALEs in non-canonical form is challenging.
+The main contributions of the paper are:

 \begin{itemize}